antaresproject/docs/docs/modules_development/module_base.md

 ## Introduction

 This article will help you to understand how modules in Antares are designed and what should include.
 If this is your first try with Antares, we highly recommend to follow the  [Sample Module Tutorial](../tutorials/sample_module.md) instead.
-Concept of Antares modular architecture is described in [Antares Concepts - Modules](../antares_concepts/components_&_modules.md) article.
+Concept of Antares modular architecture is described in [Antares Concepts - Modules](../antares_concepts/modules.md) article.

+> The path of module directory is `src/modules/<module_name>/` (e.g. `src/modules/sample_module/`).

 ## Minimal Structure